amitshekhariitbhu/android-interview-questions/README.md

                 }
               ...
               }
     - Note:
-        Constructor name is the same as class name Constructor does not have return type
+        In the above syntax, the name of the constructor is the same as that of class and it has no return type.

     - Method Syntax
               public class SomeClass{